Quantifying displacement: an urban expansion consequence via persistent homology: Methods

+The former situation suggests that something in $\mathrm{A}$ is different from its adjacent neighbourhoods, as the hole is maintained over time, and the latter that this phenomenon is restricted to a specific period of time.
+Analogous examples may be built exchanging the time and space variables.
+In general, $1$--dimensional holes point at phenomena that are not bounded to part of the space or to time periods present in the enclave, whereas $2$--dimensional ones indicate that the phenomenon is bounded to a specific area and period.
 Persistence of $H_1$ and $H_2$ features indicates how long it takes for that hole to be closed.
 Hence, persistent $H_1$ and $H_2$ features suggest that the neighbourhoods and years belonging to that hole present different characteristics from close-by neighbourhoods and years, which drive individuals to behave differently.
 Remark that persistence of topological features cannot be observed by means of statistical methods.